adrian-23/Trees/README.md

 ## Description

-Helper class for dealing with trees
+Helper class for trees

 ## How to use:

-Clone the repo and import it to your file
+- Clone the repo
+- import it to your file